Discover the MIRPS

 Forced Displacement in Figures

-Over one million people have been forcibly displaced in and from countries in Central America and Mexico due to violence, inequality, poverty, and food insecurity.
+Over 1.3 million people have been forcibly displaced in Central America and Mexico due to violence, insecurity, and inequality.

 What is the MIRPS?